unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 ## Vertical fallback

-There are already quite a few examples on how this would work, in the “ICU4X: Handling horizontal fallbacks”(TODO) document.
-To the point where I think it is “kind of clear” how it works.
+There are already quite a few examples on how this would work, in the “ICU4X: Handling horizontal fallbacks”(TODO) document, which already fairly clearly illustrate how it works.

-But to summarize things I think our vertical fallback should:
+But to summarize things, vertical fallback should:

 ### Do what ICU does